Umuzi-org/ACN-syllabus/content/projects/basic-unit-test-mocks-kata/_index.md

 This basic project should demonstrate your understanding of mocks/spies.

-We'll be making an application that ends emails.
+We'll be making an application that sends emails.

 ## Set up